opsmop/opsmop/docs/source/faq.rst

 -------------------------------

 In order to maintain an extremely high standard of quality, I would hope to see OpsMop stop at around 50 or so modules in the core distribution.
 In some cases, modules may be merged.
-Each module can have different implementations, and in some cases like Package, I would not hold any limits to accepting modules for every language distribution (pip, npm, etc).
+Each module can have different provider implementations, and in some cases like Package, I would not hold any limits to accepting modules for every language distribution (pip, npm, etc) on providers, just types.

 What we end up with is a toolbox that contains what is enough for 95% of the use cases out there, and allow the other 5% to be performed easily, either by calling a script or using a custom non-tree module.

-Just to ensure strong upkeep, we are unlikely to include modules that are difficult to test, including modules for paid services.
+Just to ensure strong upkeep, we are unlikely to include modules that are difficult to test, including modules for paid services that we do not use.
 However, the API remains fully extensible and does not block such efforts.

 Where a command line tool exists and is already clear, sometimes we don't want a module.
-If something can be handled by the :ref:`module_template` module, that's the best way to configure something rather than maintaining custom code designed to do in-place error-prone rearrangement on a configuration file.
+If something can be handled by the :ref:`file` module, that's the best way to configure something rather than maintaining custom code designed to do in-place error-prone rearrangement on a configuration file.

 An example of this is we don't need a "/sbin/reboot" module because there already is "/sbin/reboot".
 Configuration tools